Doctor of Education Admission Requirements

-Submit evidence of scholarly work (a copy of a master’s thesis or academic research essay).
+Submit evidence of academic writing.
+This may be a portion of a master’s thesis, graduate-level research paper, or scholarly publication (8-10 page maximum).
 If you did not write a thesis or research paper for your master’s program, please contact the admissions counselor for directions.

 Once Your Application is Complete

 All application items must be submitted by the application deadline.
 The Doctor of Education faculty will then review all completed files and selected applicants will be invited to an on-campus interview.

 - If accepted, a $200 non-refundable enrollment deposit is required.
 More information about the enrollment deposit is available online here.

 - Financial Aid: Many of the students in our program receive federal Stafford Loans to help finance their education.
 Visit Student Financial Services for information about financial aid and cost to attend.